 Do this as soon as you can because your quad is draining the battery.
 If this is going to take you a while to do, unplug battery first, and only plug it in when you are ready.

-Open Betaflight Configurator, go to the “Power and Battery” tab, under “Power State” section, you should see “Voltage” displayed there.
+Open Betaflight Configurator, go to the “Power and Battery” tab, under “Power State” section (on the right), you should see “Voltage” displayed there.
 This same value is what get displayed in Betaflight OSD as well.

 If this value is roughly the same as what you got from the multimeter, then you are good, no adjustment is needed and you can close this page now.